tahaaa22/Scheduler-Algo/README.md

 1.sigkill //waiting for mohamed ismail.

-2.check deletes li kol el dynamic allocations.
+2.check deletes li kol el dynamic allocations, also make a readme file to explain the whole project while commenting.

 3. waiting time for killed oorphans will be wrong as they wont execute all the needed CPU time. // waiting for mohamed ismail